Martin-Ochieng/AkanNameWebApp/README.md

 2. Install dependencies: `npm install`.
 3. Build project: `npm run build`.
 4. Start the server: `npm start`.
-5. Your browser will open automatically
+5. Your browser will open automatically.

-## BDD
+## BDD (Behavior-Driven Development)
-- Enter your birthday and select your gender.
+- User enters their birthday and selects their gender.
-- Click the submit button to see your Akan name.
+- Upon clicking the submit button, the application calculates and displays the user's Akan name based on their gender and birthdate.

 ## Technologies Used
 - HTML